AshrithaShaganti/SmartLoanAI/README.md

 ## 🌐 Web Application

 The trained models were deployed using **Streamlit**.
-The app allows users to:
+The application allows users to:

 - Enter applicant details
 - Choose SVM kernel (Linear / Polynomial / RBF)